Our Mission

 Brian Beals is an accomplished activist, organizer and award-winning playwright, who was exonerated in 2023 after spending 35 years incarcerated for a crime he did not commit.
 A Chicago native, Brian works in nonprofit and artistic spaces to create programming and support for communities impacted by injustice.

-King Moosa is a rising artist with a passion for using his music and Fine art to bring awareness to social injustices particularly in the area of juvenile justice.
+King Moosa is a rising artist with a passion for using his music and fine art to bring awareness to social injustices particularly in the area of juvenile justice.
 With his unique sound and captivating lyrics, he has already made a name for himself in the music industry and in the art community.
-Moosa's art has been displayed in various cities across the United States, including Chicago, New York, and Miami.
+At Mud Theatre Project, Moosa managed and led a youth performance of Rhythm & Rizz in Rockford, Illinois.
+His art has been displayed in various cities across the United States, including Chicago, New York, and Miami.

-Darius Utilizes his unique high energy filled positive spirit in creative ways to amplify the voice of the voiceless via art by way of co-creating programs to spark social change.
+Darius utilizes his unique high energy filled positive spirit in creative ways to amplify the voice of the voiceless via art by way of co-creating programs to spark social change.
 Darius has earned the nickname “FIX” as he continues to embark on his mission to FIX some of the broken pieces in our world one village at a time.
+At Mud Theatre Project, Darius led performances of “The Zoo” at Access Living and “Three Stages of Incarceration” at Grow Greater Englewood Plaza.

 OUTREACH ORGANIZER

 Darrion Benson was born in Chicago where he was raised in a home with siblings, Mother and Step-Father.
 A wrong turn led him into the Illinois Department of Corrections where he is currently serving 17 years.
 During his incarceration, he has published a book of poems 325 miles away.
 He is also an aspiring playwright.
-He confounded a nationally respected prison theatre program (Dixon Theatre Workshop), led creative writing workshops, and is a certified civics peer educator inside while currently active in a civics program that engages Chicago communities.
+He cofounded a nationally respected prison theatre program (Dixon Performing Arts), led creative writing workshops, and is a certified civics peer educator inside while currently active in a civics program that engages Chicago communities.
+While incarcerated, Darrion led a book reading of “Poetry Got Me Through It” at both Undercover Books and Lindbloom High School.
+He also managed a performance of a choreographed poem called “Abolition to Abolition.”

 NICKOLAS HASELRIG